01satria/Twolingo/README.md

 ---

-Twolingo is a free English learning app that makes studying feel like a game.
+Twolingo is a free learning platform that makes studying feel like a game.
 Earn XP, keep your streak alive, compete on the leaderboard, and level up your English.
 One lesson at a time.

 ---